 - 1/3 cup melted coconut oil

 - In a small bowl, whisk together the gluten free flour, baking powder, and salt.

-- In the large bowl of a stand mixer using the paddle attachment, mix the melted coconut oil, sugar, eggs, and vanilla extract.
+- In the large bowl of a stand mixer using the paddle attachment, mix the melted coconut oil, sugar, eggs, and the teaspoon of vanilla extract.
 Add the dry ingredients (flour mixture) to the bowl and mix until a uniform dough forms.

 - Scrape the dough onto a large piece of wax paper.
 Shape the dough into 2 disks and wrap it in the wax paper.
 Transfer the dough to the refrigerator, chilling it for 30 to 40 minutes.